-European sales increased on the prior period by 19% (2018: \$642.6 million v 2017: \$539.8 million).
-Underlying EBITDA improved to \$149.9 million, up 24% on the \$121.4 million posted in the 2017 year.
+European sales increased on the prior period by 19 per cent (2018: \$642.6 million compared to 2017: \$539.8 million).
+Underlying EBITDA improved to \$149.9 million, up 24 per cent on the \$121.4 million posted in the 2017 year.

-The sales growth was driven by a \$69 million contribution from the European portfolio acquisitions, and translation gains from a stronger Euro.
+The sales growth was driven by a \$69 million contribution from the European portfolio acquisitions, and translation gains from a stronger euro.
 Climatic conditions were adverse in the year, particularly in central and northern Europe.
 The season started late, with winter extending into late March/early April.
 This was followed by a very short spring season and a hot, dry summer.
 Severe drought and heat waves in large parts of France, Germany and the Nordic region severely impacted the business.